 - Per Florida Jury Instruction 28.1, a breath test registering between .05 and .08 gives rise to NO PRESUMPTION at all during trial that the driver was or was not under the influence of alcoholic beverages.

 - Per Florida Jury Instruction 28.1, a breath test registering above a .08 gives rise to a presumption at trial that the driver was under the influence of alcoholic beverages to the extent his or her normal faculties were impaired.
 That evidence by itself is sufficient to find the individual is under the influence of alcohol without any other evidence submitted.

 - If you have previously refused to provide a breath test sample on a prior arrest, you can be charged with an additional first degree misdemeanor under Florida Statute 316.1939 for a second or subsequent refusal.
 This Refusal to Submit to Testing charge carries with it a possible county jail term of up to 11 months, 29 days and a $1000 fine.

 - For those under 21, driving with a breath or blood-alcohol level above a .02 results in a suspension of 6 months for a first offense and 12 months for a second or subsequent blow above .02.
 A first time refusal of a breath test by one under 21 results in a 12-month suspension period and 18 months for a second refusal.

 Any criminal allegation in Florida involving the use of breath or blood-alcohol testing carries with it a myriad of penalties and possibilities.
 Each DUI attorney at The Mayberry Law Firm is equipped with knowledge of the criminal process in addition to the administrative review process so as to ensure you have the best chance to fight your charge.
-We make ourselves available to you 24 hours a day, 7 days a week, 365 days a year.
 Give us a call at 813-444-7435 or contact us online!